miservers/miservers.github.io/docs/middleware/websphere.md

 ## Terminology
 ----------------------------------
 - **package**: Entity that Installation Manager installs.

-- **Repository**:
+- **Repository**: directory containing IBM packages and defined by its **repository.config**.
   - ESD-Electronic Software Delivery: packages downlowed from Passport Advantage or Fix Central.It can only be accessed by local file or ftp.
-  - HTTP
+  - HTTP: remote from ibm.com.
+Or downloaded by IBM Packaging Utility and served by an http server.
+- **APAR**, Authorized Program Analysis Report: describe a problem found in an IBM product.
+- **Fix Pack**: is a cumulative collection of APAR fixes.

 ## Installation Manager